top of page

 IMG_5798.jpeg

 There are a number of circular paths for walking.
 These are described in the brochure and are clearly marked.
-Three out of the four start by the bridge by the pool.
+Three out of the four begin by the bridge by the pool.

 The yellow trail includes two sections in which one can either wade through the water or walk on the path by the side of the stream.
 The water is adult ankle-deep.
 The first brief section in the water is just after crossing the bridge by the start of the hike.
-The second section in the water is towards the end of the hike by a bridge and just before joining with the blue trail.
+The second section in water is towards the end of the hike by a bridge and just before its joins up with the blue trail.
 The stream bed is fairly smooth and you should not trip.
-The water part of the trail should take about 20 minutes.
-Much of the walk is between dense vegetation and does not offer views.
+Much of the walk does not offer views because of the dense vegetation.
 The trail is about 2.2 Km and takes about 1½ hours.
+The water part takes about 20 minutes.

-The red trail is along the streams of the Jordan River and passes the ruins of watermills.
+The red trail is by the streams of the Jordan River and also passes the ruins of watermills.
 It takes about 40 minutes.

 IMG_5778.jpeg